NERSC/htc_training/hypershell/README.md

 uv tool install 'hypershell[postgres]' --python 3.13
 ```

-As your HPC center admin to create a module if not already available.
+Ask your HPC center admins to create a module if not already available.
-There as some special considerations more easily deployed for users as a system tool.
+There are some special considerations more easily deployed for users as a system tool.

 ## Online